alex-truby/colorado_drought_study/README.md

 As can be inferred by the table above, not all of the columns included in the data sets are relevant to the end goal of this study.
 The time period 2000 - 2016 was chosen for the focus of this study because that time  period contained the most overlap between the datasets for analysis.
 The county indicators and date formats in particular, were variables of interest that differed in formatting across all four tables.
 A dictionary was made from the USDM file to map county name with the corresponding fips value so that each of the files could be tied together on that identifier.
 Additionally, the dates for each file have been modified to allow grouping so that the quantifiable variables of interest (PDSI, SPEI, UDSM, and Water Level Depth) could be grouped by county and by month for the time period of interest.
 While there weren't many nulls in the drought index datasets, the ground water well levels were measured at inconsistent increments.
 The null values from this dataset were dropped, rather than set to zero, so as to not skew the averages when rolled up to a monthly or yearly level.
 After many rounds of data cleaning, the final primary set of data used for this study has a shape of 13056  × 8 and contains the columns: **County Fips, Year, Month, PDSI, SPEI, USDM Values, Water Level Depth, Date**.
 The rows contained outline data for each county in Colorado (total of 64), averaged over each month from 2000 - 2016.
 The final data contains values that will help capture drought severity, drought length, and water well depths over this time period.

+In regards to the data analysis for this project, the data cleaning, formatting, etc. and the hypothesis tests were performed using python scripts in VSCode.
+The visualizations were created in Jupyter Notebook.

 ----

 ## Exploratory Data Analysis